Knee Injury Lawyers in Chicago, IL

 When a person is involved in a car accident it can result in multiple types of injuries.
 While knee injuries aren’t as common in a car accident as neck and back injuries are, they can be quite serious.
 They often require surgery and rehabilitation which can be costly and time-consuming.

 If you or a loved one have been involved in a Chicago car accident and have suffered a knee injury, you should be receiving ALL of your benefits, not just the ones the insurance company wants to accept.
-At Willens Injury Law Offices, we focus exclusively on representing the individuals and family members of those who were injured by someone else’s reckless or negligent behavior.
+At Willens & Baez, we focus exclusively on representing the individuals and family members of those who were injured by someone else’s reckless or negligent behavior.

 Common Knee Injuries